1kussandy/SecondPortfolioLinkeage/README.md

-This is my second portfolio whu=ich is being linked to first:
+This is my second portfolio which is being linked to first: https://1kussandy.github.io/SecondPortfolioLinkeage/